NCSU-STAC/Neighborhood-Classification/README.md

 # Neighborhood-Classification
-Joint research project between NCSU, UNC Chapel Hill and Duke University to detect different types of low-income settlements from VHR imagery
+Joint research project between NCSU, UNC Chapel Hill and Duke University.

 ## Purpose of this project
 This code is developed for the purpose of classification of irregular settlements (slums).
 Full details can be found in the paper: